Vilyard/r-pizza-app/react-pizza-app/README.md

 # react-pizza-app
-A simple react app without a backend
+A simple react app without a backend server